-As you’re using them items you already have, you can take that time to save money for the reusable counterparts.
+As you’re using the items you already have, you can take that time to save money for their reusable counterparts.
 Once you’ve used up the disposable items, you’ll be able to get your eco-friendly items without a big hit to your budget.

 3. Save for Higher-Priced Items

 Reusable items do cost more than disposable items.
 But when you think about why, it makes complete sense.